Efficacy

 bPercentages based on mITT population: AMVUTTRA (n=118); external placebo group (n=77).

-• For the 55 evaluable AMVUTTRA-treated patients who did not experience reversal in neuropathy impairment at 18 months, progression was slowed compared with the external placebo group (mean change of 11 points vs 30 points)4
+• For the 55 evaluable patients treated with AMVUTTRA who did not experience reversal in neuropathy impairment at 18 months, progression was slowed compared with the external placebo group (mean change of 11 points vs 30 points)4

 AMVUTTRA demonstrated consistent neurologic benefits across all subgroups, including age, sex, V30M variant status, previous TTR stabilizer use, and disease stage.1,2